microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 ## Exercise: Create a New SaaS Offer

-In this exercise you will create a new SaaS offer and fill in information needed to publish it.
+In this exercise you will create a new SaaS offer in Partner Center and fill in information needed to publish it.

-## Connect a CRM
+## Create a new SaaS offer

+1. From the Home page of [Partner Center](https://partner.microsoft.com/dashboard/home) click the **Marketplace offers** button.
+1. Click the **+ New offer** dropdown and select **Software as a Service**.
+1. Give your new offer an **Offer ID** and **Offer alias**.
+Although you are free to use whatever values you like, we will be using the following in this lab for reference.
+    1. Offer ID: **saas-workshop**
+    1. Offer alias **SaaS Workshop**

+## Offer setup

+Leave all information on this page as is and scroll down to the **Customer leads** section of the page.

+## Customer leads

 Here, you will attach your offer to an Azure Data Storage table which will act as a connected CRM for your offer.